- Geology & Geological

 484. Ground Vehicle Dynamics.
 3 credits.
 Prerequisites: ME 322 or consent of instructor.
 This course deals with the design of ground vehicle suspension and steering systems.
 Vehicle ride, handling and safety systems are covered along with passive and active suspension control.
 On demand.

 487. Engineering Design.
 2 credits.
 Prerequisite: ME 323, ME 323L, and either ME 474 or one elective from the Thermal Sciences group.
 Corequisite: ME 483.
 Corequisite or Prerequisite: Engr 460.
 The first course of a two-course sequence in Engineering Design, students will establish important features of the machine or system to be designed, perform market analysis, establish design objectives, explore alternatives, conduct research, specify constraints.
-F
+Fall

 488. Engineering Design.
 3 credits.
 Prerequisites: ME 487.
 Systematic study and practice essential to the optimal design of a complete machine or system, utilizing economic and social constraints together with current mechanical and thermal design techniques.
 The course is a continuation of ME 487 taken the preceding semester.
-S
+Spring

 490. Special Laboratory Problems.
 1 to 3 credits.
 Repeatable to maximum of 6 credits.
 Prerequisite: Consent of instructor.
 Laboratory investigations of interest to students and faculty.
 On demand.